nicholasadamou/v3/README.md

 I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my site without giving me credit.
 I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).
+Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [SvelteKit docs](https://kit.svelte.dev/docs).

 ### TL;DR